platformsh/platformsh-docs/docs/src/security/waf.md

 The following headers are disallowed: `Connection`, `Proxy-Authorization`, `TE`, and `Upgrade`.

-## Slowloris DDoS attacks prevention
+## Slowloris DDoS attack prevention

 Slowloris DDoS attacks use partial HTTP requests to open connections between a single computer and a targeted web server.
 These connections are then kept open for as long as possible to overwhelm the web server.